 A couple of months later, Jalen was one of four Villanova players taken in the draft along with DiVincenzo, Omari Spellman and Mikal Bridges.
 The Dallas Mavericks made Jalen the 33rd pick.
 He mostly came off the bench as a rookie, but saw 38 starts when Dennis Smith Jr., JJ Barea, Seth Curry, Devin Harris or Luka Doncic were injured.
 In a February loss to the Nuggets he scored 22 points with Doncic out of the lineup.
 When Doncic returned against the Pacers six days later, Jalen upped his career-best to 24.
 His best game as a rookie came against the San Antonio Spurs, when he scored 34 points.
 He finished the year averaging 9.3 points and 3.2 assists per game—good numbers for a second-round pick who played just 21 minutes a night.

 The guard picture in Dallas was still crowded when camp opened in 2019–20, but Jalen’s roster spot was secure.
 He grew his game over the summer as part of the USA Basketball select team and was projected to be the first point man off the bench, behind newcomer Delon Wright.
-With Doncic and Kristaps Porzingis healthy and productive—and Dirk Nowitzki retired—the Mavs have an opportunity to make some noise in the playoffs.
+With Doncic and Kristaps Porzingis healthy and productive—and Dirk Nowitzki retired—the Mavs had an opportunity to make some noise in the playoffs.
 Jalen averaged 8.2 points and 3.3 assists playing less than a half a game as the backup point guard.
 His best game was a 27-point, 8-assist performance in a win over the Hawks.
 When the season ended abruptly in March, the Mavs were 40–27 and primed to make some noise in the playoffs.